 “That will be a fight we take on at some point,” he said.
 “My philosophy is that for education you need to start at a really, really young age.”

 Facebook has backtracked from this position a bit on occasion.
 It is my hope and the hope of others that Facebook will challenge the law.
 Why?
 The company has the financial deep pockets to take on the government.
-The process could take years and hundreds, if not millions, of dollars in legal fees to see through.
-Facebook as the resources for the task.
+The process could take years and millions of dollars in legal fees to see through.
+Facebook has the resources for the battle.

 Let’s assume a new television show aimed at kids from 5 to 10 comes out and becomes insanely popular.
 The show starts a website.
-Under COPPA, when a child signs up for the site, the site must provide parental notice of the sign up and then receive verification from the parent before they can allow the child onto the site.
+Under COPPA, when a child signs up for the site, the parents of the child must be notified.
+The parents can then consent to the collection of information by the site or terminate the account.

 Okay, let’s start with the simplest problem with this approach.
-If some random site you never heard of sent you a notice about your child signing up and then asked you to sign an authorization and send a copy of your driver’s license, what would your response be in this age of identity theft?
+If some random site sent you a notice about your child signing up and then asked you to sign an authorization and send a copy of your driver’s license, what would your response be in this age of identity theft?
 Hell no!

 Let’s assume the parent doesn’t approve.
-What is to stop the child from faking a signature on the form, making a copy of a driver’s license and sending it all in?
-While a 5 year old probably isn’t going to do this, how about an 11 year old?
+What is to stop the child from faking a signature on the form and making a copy of a driver’s license?
+While a 5-year-old probably isn’t going to do this, how about an 11-year-old?

 Small Business Crusher

 Then we need to consider the impact COPPA has on small businesses.
 Yes, Facebook has the money to deal with COPPA whether it be fighting it or complying with it.
 99.9 percent of sites facing a COPPA issue are not flush with cash.
-In fact, most are just starting out and COPPA represents both a huge administrative and financial burden.
-Many such businesses take a look at the burdens associated with COPPA and simply abandon their business idea.
+In fact, most are just starting out.
+COPPA represents both an enormous administrative and financial burden for these companies and more than a few abandon their business approach given the difficulties associated with COPPA compliance.

 COPPA is a disaster.
-It was created by people in Congress who do not understand the internet and enforced by others in the FTC who seem to either not understand the burden their regulations place on websites or simply don’t care.
+Congress created the law without an understanding of the difficulties business face online.
+Perhaps worse, the law is enforced by others in the FTC, who seem to either not understand the burden their regulations place on websites or just don’t care.
 Sadly, COPPA seems here to stay for the time being.

 Richard A. Chapo, Esq.